Linux version: syslogd - system logging utilities. Mac OS x (darwin) version

 1. Implement kernel firewalling to limit which hosts or networks have access to the 514/UDP socket.

-2. Direct Logging to an non-root filesystem.
+2. Log to an non-root filesystem.

 DEBUGGING